Madison Sheahan

-Madison D. Sheahan (born February 9, 1997) is the current deputy director of United States Immigration and Customs Enforcement (ICE).
+Madison Dean Sheahan (born February 9, 1997) is an American government official who served as the deputy director of U.S. Immigration and Customs Enforcement (ICE) from March 2025 to January 2026.

 Early life and education

-Madison Dean Sheahan was born to Laura (Lafferty) and Roger Sheahan on February 9, 1997.
-She grew up with her brother, Dakota on their horse farm in Curtice, Ohio.
-Sheahan attended Genoa Area High School where she played soccer, basketball and ran track.
-She also participated as an officer in the Genoa Penta FFA Chapter.
-Sheahan graduated in 2015.
+Sheahan was born to Laura (Lafferty) and Roger Sheahan on February 9, 1997.
+She grew up in Curtice, Ohio, and attended Genoa Area High School, graduating in 2015.

-Sheahan attended The Ohio State University from 2016 through 2019.
-Her freshman year Sheahan was elected as Vice President at Large for the Ohio FFA chapter.
-While at OSU she was a member of the Women's Rowing Team which won two Big Ten Championship titles.
-During her time at Ohio State, Sheahan helped develop a program for leadership in athletics called Lead Like a Buckeye.
-Sheahan graduated from Ohio State University in 2019, with a bachelor's in public affairs, public management, leadership, and policy and agri-business with minors in community and business leadership.
+Sheahan attended Ohio State University from 2016 through 2019 where she was a member of the women's rowing team that won two Big Ten Championship titles.
+Sheahan graduated from Ohio State University in 2019 with a bachelor's degree in public affairs from the John Glenn College of Public Affairs.

 Career

 State career

-She worked with then-Govenor Kristi Noem as her Political Director from February 2021 to January 2024.
-She was also the executive director of the South Dakota Republican Party from January 2023 to January 2024.
+Sheahan worked with then-governor Kristi Noem as her political director from February 2021 to January 2024.
+She was the executive director of the South Dakota Republican Party from January 2023 to January 2024.

-She was the Secretary of the Louisiana Department of Wildlife and Fisheries under Governor Jeff Landry from January 2024 until March 2025.
-During this time she created a Special Operations Group to assist enforcement efforts during events like Mardi Gras and the Super Bowl, partnering with the Louisiana State Police.
-This Special Operations Group responded during the 2025 New Orleans truck attack.
+Sheahan served as the secretary of the Louisiana Department of Wildlife and Fisheries under Governor Jeff Landry from January 2024 until March 2025.
+During this time, she created a special operations group to assist enforcement efforts during events like Mardi Gras and the Super Bowl, partnering with the Louisiana State Police.
+That group responded during the 2025 New Orleans truck attack.

 Federal career

 In March 2025, Homeland Security Secretary Kristi Noem announced that Sheahan would be the deputy director of ICE.

+On January 15, 2026, Sheahan announced she would be resigning as deputy director.

+2026 congressional bid

+Sheahan indicated in social media posts that she was leaving Homeland Security to run for in the May 2026 Republican primary election.
+The seat is considered one of the Republican's prime targets, seeking to unseat incumbent Democrat Marcy Kaptur.
+During the primary Sheahan was targeted for the deaths of Renee Good and Alex Pretti and her connections to Kristi Noem.
+Donald Trump did not make an endorsement in the primary.
+She lost to former state representative Derek Merrin who had been the candidate in 2024, coming in third place with 11,501 votes or 20.21% of the electorate.